Make Money Online By Becoming A Social Media Evaluator

 - You must be eighteen or older.

-- You must have a personal computer that can run Google Chrome and is less than three years old.
+- You must have a personal computer that can run Google Chrome, Microsoft Windows, Vista or a Mac operating system and is less than three years old.

 - You must have up-to-date anti-spyware and anti-virus programs.

 - You must have excellent comprehension and communication skills.

 - Many Appen agent assignments require fluency in a language other than English.